 The industrial gases business is competitive.
 The effect of globalization on the company can vary according to geographical location.
 Any change in the competitive environment could reduce Messer's future earnings and cash flows.
 The Messer Industries Group operates in a large number of countries, and it is therefore exposed to local political, social and economic conditions and the resulting risks.
+Due to the political and economic tensions in connection with the Ukraine conflict, we assess the general economic risk as medium.

-Market risks
+Market and price risks

 We deliver to a broad range of industries and sectors (including steel production and metal processing, the chemicals industry, petrochemicals industry, food and beverage industry, healthcare and glass industry) on the basis of long-term supply agreements running from between up to 15 years in Europe to up to 20 years in the Americas.
 A significant reduction in market demand in any one of these key industries or sectors could adversely affect future earnings.
-We currently rate operational risks as medium.
+In addition, the highly competitive environment in individual countries could lead to disproportionate price trends that reduce our future revenue and earnings.
+Against the backdrop of the price increases related to the Russian invasion of Ukraine, there is a higher market risk, particularly in countries whose energy requirements depend on Russia, that companies with a high level of energy intensity can discontinue or sharply reduce production.
+We currently rate the market and price risks as high.